 If you have a family member with warts, you should also avoid sharing nail clippers or other similar items with them.

 The team at Greenwood Foot Clinic diagnoses plantar warts during an in-office visit.

 Your provider reviews your medical records, asks about your symptoms, and examines the bottom of your feet.
 Plantar warts are visible to the eye, but your provider might also order X-rays, a CT scan, or an MRI, to see if there are any other underlying issues.

 If your provider suspects the lesion is something other than a wart, they might take a biopsy and send it to a lab for analysis.

 The team at Greenwood Foot Clinic offers several treatments for plantar warts, including:

 If you only have one or two warts, your provider might prescribe salicylic acid.
 Salicylic acid is a medication that causes the wart to peel off in layers.
 Treatment is quick, effective, and provides lasting relief.

 If you have several warts and they don’t improve with prescription medication, your provider might recommend cryotherapy.
 During cryotherapy, your provider uses liquid nitrogen to freeze the wart.
 Freezing the wart causes the skin to die and peel off.

-To learn more about the treatment options for plantar warts, make an appointment at Greenwood Foot Clinic by calling the nearest office or booking online today.
+To learn more about the treatment options for plantar warts, make an appointment by calling Greenwood Foot Clinic or requesting an appointment online today.